Radhikaks-23/DataEngineer_Python_Assignment/README.md

 ## Flow Summary
+Event Monitor Service
-The Event Monitor Service polls the GitHub Events API for a specific repository (microsoft/vscode).\n ->It filters relevant event types and computes:
+The Event Monitor Service polls the GitHub Events API for a specific repository (microsoft/vscode).
+It processes only the relevant event types and computes the required metrics.

+Filters and processes:

+-WatchEvent

+-PullRequestEvent

+-IssuesEvent

+Computes:

 -Average time between PullRequestEvents

 -Event counts grouped by event type for a given offset

-->Metrics are:
+Metrics are delivered:
--Printed live in the terminal
--Exposed via REST API endpoints
+-Printed live in the terminal during continuous monitoring -Exposed via REST API endpoints for external access

 ## Components

-- **Event Monitor:**Continuously polls https://api.github.com/repos/microsoft/vscode/events, filters the target event types (WatchEvent, PullRequestEvent, IssuesEvent),stores them in memory, and computes the required metrics (average PR interval + event counts).Also prints live metrics to the terminal.
+- **Event Monitor:** Continuously polls https://api.github.com/repos/microsoft/vscode/events, filters the target event types (WatchEvent, PullRequestEvent, IssuesEvent),stores them in memory, and computes the required metrics (average PR interval + event counts).Also prints live metrics to the terminal.
 - **REST API Service:** A FastAPI‑based service that runs the monitor in a background thread and exposes the metrics through HTTP endpoints.
   Provides /metrics/event-counts, /metrics/avg-pr-interval, and /metrics/visualization.
 - **Requirements File:** Defines the minimal dependencies (fastapi, uvicorn, requests) needed to run the monitoring service and REST API.